 Up to five of the following types of items will be accepted per household:

 - White goods such as appliances like refrigerators, freezers, washing machines and clothes dryers.
 Only one refrigerator per household will be accepted.

-- Carpeting, up to 4 foot rolls that are securely tied, less than 50 pounds in weight.
-Two rolls count as one.
+- Carpeting, up to four-foot-long rolls that are securely tied, less than 50 pounds in weight.
+Two rolls count as one item.

 The following will not be accepted: